mathworks/jenkins-matlab-plugin/Examples/Run-MATLAB-Tests.md

 Running the tests in this example requires you to interface Jenkins with MATLAB as well as a remote repository.

 * To run MATLAB tests and generate test artifacts, you must install the Jenkins plugin for MATLAB.
 For information on how to install a plugin in Jenkins, see [Managing Plugins](https://jenkins.io/doc/book/managing/plugins/).
 * Jenkins runs the tests in a branch of the remote repository that is specified by a URL.
-To follow the build configuration steps, you must upload the *Times Table App* example project to a remote GitHub repository.
+To follow the build configuration steps, you must upload the *Times Table App* example project to a remote GitHub&reg; repository.
 * To publish the test artifacts using post-build actions, relevant plugins must be installed on Jenkins.
-For example, the Cobertura Plugin integrates Cobertura coverage reports to Jenkins, and JUnit plugin allows JUnit-format test reslts to be published.
+For example, the *Cobertura Plugin* integrates Cobertura coverage reports to Jenkins, and *JUnit plugin* enables JUnit-format test results to be published.

 ## Configure Jenkins to Run MATLAB Tests
 Configure the Jenkins build by following these steps: